browsermedia/bcms_cas/README.markdown

 The key changes are:

 1. The form needs to submit directly to the CAS server
-2. You need to add helpers for login_ticket_tag and service_url_tag.
+2. You need to add helpers for login_url, login_ticket_tag and service_url_tag.
 These generate hidden parameters CAS services need.
 3. Change the username parameter from :login to :username

+You must also create a file in your project called: app/portlets/helpers/login_portlet_helper.rb, with the following contents:

+        module LoginPortletHelper
+          include Cas::LoginPortlet
+        end

+This will add the needed methods for the above class.

 F. Known Issues